brettinternet/slides/content/ai/_index.md

 <img src="glazing.png" alt="deep as hell" width="70%" />

 {{% note %}}
+Quick last thoughts:

+This screenshot was from a GPT 4o update a few months ago where OpenAI released a personality update that was intensely sycophantic and mirrored your language.
+Well OpenAI just did an AMA with their GPT5 release and what were all the top comments begging for?
+They wanted the 4o user engagement maximizer back because it was friendly.

 There's an inside joke with Claude where it consistently says "You're absolutely right!"
 Gen Z calls this glazing and it makes for "slothful servants", if you will.

 The glazing is bad.
-We need self-awareness and good reviewing practices to avoid problematic code getting into production.
+We need self-awareness about what AI does to our psychology and good reviewing practices to avoid problematic slop getting into production.

-People are accountable for code.
-AI can't be accountable.

 {{% /note %}}

 ---